onedata/onedata-documentation/doc/using_onedata/replication_management.md

 * replica migration - combination of replication and replica eviction.
 Replicates file blocks to target provider and evicts file replica on the source provider.
 Migration is performed by the same request as eviction with additional parameter `migration_provider_id`

 ### Advanced operations using view indexes
-As a prerequisite for understanding this section we advice to get familiar with [Onedata Indexes API](metadata.md#advanced-metadata-queries).
+As a prerequisite for understanding this section we advise to familiarize with [Onedata Indexes API](metadata.md#advanced-metadata-queries).

-It is possible to schedule replication, replica eviction or replica migration of files, that are included in the result of a query on a view index.
+It is possible to schedule replication, replica eviction or replica migration of files that are included in the result of a query on a view index.
 Currently, scheduling of such operations is possible only via [REST interface](#rest-interface).

-In order to schedule replica operations by indexes, user must ensure, that the mapping (or reduce) function returns arbitrarily nested list of file IDs as a value.
+In order to schedule replica operations by indexes, user must ensure that the mapping (or reduce) function returns a list containing solely file IDs as a value.
+The list of IDs can be arbitrarily nested (it will be flattened).
-It is important, as the result list is flattened.
-Not complying to the specified format will result in errors.
+Failure to comply with this format will result in errors.
 Example of such mapping function is presented below.
-It will return list of all files, in the given space, that have an extended attribute name starting with prefix "org.onedata.jobId" set.
+It returns the list of all files that have an extended attribute which name starts with "org.onedata.jobId.".
-The latter part of the extended attribute will be used as a key in the index view.
+The latter part of the extended attribute is used as the key in the index view.
 ```javascript
 function (id, type, meta, ctx) {
     const JOB_PREFIX = "org.onedata.jobId.";